How it works

 Describe the email you want — your offer, your audience, your action.

 Type a brief in plain language.
 The studio composes a production-ready, dark-mode-safe HTML template — typographically tuned, brand-kit-aware, ESP-safe.
-ESP context is baked in: Mailchimp's merge-tag syntax, MailerLite's variable syntax, and ActiveCampaign's snippet system are handled at compose time, not bolted on at export.
+ESP context is baked in at compose time, not bolted on at export.
+Pick Universal for clean, portable HTML that imports anywhere, or Mailchimp, ActiveCampaign, MailerLite or Klaviyo for their native merge-tag syntax.
 Your saved brand kit applies automatically.

 EmailTemple studio composing a welcome email from a plain-language brief — brand-kit-aware, dark-mode-safe HTML draft on the right.